 A PLUS loan allows you to borrow up to the full cost of attendance for your student, minus any other financial aid they are receiving.

 The credit check for a PLUS loan will only be valid for 180 days, so we recommend that you wait until your student has received their Provisional Award Letter (PAL), before you complete the PLUS application process.
 If you apply too early, and the credit check has expired before we disburse the loan, it will require another credit check before we can disburse the loan funds.

 The Department of Educations (DOE) criteria for what constitutes a negative credit history are somewhat different from those used by typical consumer lenders.
 If you wish to check whether something on your credit history may be considered a negative, please refer to DOE's credit guide

 For more information on PLUS loans, including current interest rates, please see our loan guides.

-The application for Parent PLUS loans can be completed at studentloans.gov
+The application for Parent PLUS loans is completed at studentaid.gov

-The application has to be completed by a parent whose information was included in the parent section of the FAFSA application.
-You will need to log into studendloans.gov using the FSA ID that you used to to sign your student's FAFSA.
+The parent applying should log in to studentaid.gov using the FSA ID that you signed your student's FAFSA with.
 If you need to obtain an FSA ID, you can do so here.

 Please ensure that the parent completing the application is the one who logs in to the site, and not the student.
-This is a common mistake, and will create an invalid application.
+This is a common mistake, and creates an invalid application.

-The application will take about fifteen minutes to complete and you will receive an immediate decision on whether you are approved for the loan or not.
-If you are approved for the loan, you will need to complete a Master Promissory Note (MPN) on the same website.
-Financial Aid and Scholarships will not be able to disburse the PLUS loan if the MPN is not completed.
+The application takes about fifteen minutes to complete.
+You receive an immediate decision on whether you are approved.
+If approved for the loan, you must complete a Master Promissory Note (MPN) and an Annual Student Loan Acknowledgement (ASLA) on the same website.
+Financial Aid and Scholarships will not be able to disburse the PLUS loan if the MPN and ASLA are not completed.